Zimhi: Package Insert / Prescribing Info

 Turn the patient on their side (recovery position) after giving ZIMHI.

-Use second syringe if needed
+Use second syringe if necessary

 If symptoms return after an injection with ZIMHI, an additional injection using another ZIMHI pre-filled syringe may be needed.
 Give additional injections using a new ZIMHI pre-filled syringe every 2 to 3 minutes and continue to closely watch the person until emergency help is received.
 Using ZIMHI does not take the place of emergency medical care.

-After Use and Disposal
+After use and Disposal

 - ZIMHI is a single-dose pre-filled syringe that delivers a fixed dose of naloxone hydrochloride.
 The pre-filled syringe cannot be reused.
 It is normal for most of the medicine to remain in the syringe after the dose has been injected.